Where is the Philadelphia School of Psychoanalysis located?

 Can I sit in on a class before registering?

 Yes, we welcome visitors!
-Simply leave a message at info@psptraining.com with your contact information and someone will follow up with information on when you can visit.
+Simply email info@psptraining.com with your contact information and someone will follow up with information on when you can visit.

 Can I get a Ph.D. in psychoanalysis at PSP?